-Tools like Parasoft can be configured to detect a subset of the entire MISRA standards.
+Tools like Parasoft can be configured to detect a subset of the entire MISRA standard.
 This reduces the amount of noise produced from the analysis and increases focus on addressing severe violations.

-- The Guideline Compliance Summary.
+The Guideline Compliance Summary (GCS).
 A mandatory and primary record of overall project compliance.
-The GCS includes an entry for each guideline, its level of compliance, any deviations and/or re-categorization.
+The GCS includes an entry for each guideline, its level of compliance, any deviations, and/or re-categorization.

-- The Guideline Re-categorization Plan.
+The Guideline Re-categorization Plan.
 All mandatory guidelines must be followed to achieve compliance.
-However, Required and Advisory guidelines can be re-categorized into stricter categories (such as from Advisory to Required), but only Advisory guidelines can be re-categorized into less strict categories (for example from Advisory to Disapplied).
+However, Required and Advisory guidelines can be re-categorized into stricter categories such as from Advisory to Required.
+However, only Advisory guidelines can be recategorized into less strict categories, for example from Advisory to Disapplied.

 Certified for Use on Safety-Critical Software, Including in Medical Devices

 Certified by TÜV SÜD, C/C++test automates the application and monitoring of analysis coding criteria like MISRA.
-This includes a unit test platform.
-This platform integrates creating tests and executing them, and also coverage reporting.
-Then Parasoft’s centralized analytics and reporting hub Parasoft DTP, which is also TÜV certified, aggregates and correlates analysis and test data from the Parasoft C/C++test.
+This includes a unit test platform that integrates creating tests and executing them, and also coverage reporting.
+Then the centralized analytics and reporting hub Parasoft DTP, which is also TÜV certified, aggregates and correlates analysis and test data from Parasoft C/C++test.

-MISRA compliance is much easier to manage and achieve as code is being written.
-The MISRA C 2012 document even provides a warning that we can interpret when applying it to legacy programs:
+MISRA compliance is much easier to manage and achieve as the code is written.
+The MISRA C 2023 document even provides a warning that we can interpret when applying it to legacy programs:

 “ … a project that checks for MISRA compliance late in its cycle is likely to spend a considerable amount of time re-coding, re-reviewing, and re-testing.
 It’s therefore expected that the software development process will require the early application of MISRA C principles.”

-Noting re-use of legacy software, the MISRA Consortium Limited, the organization responsible for creating and maintaining the MISRA standard, created today’s updated and current release of MISRA Compliance:2020.
+Noting reuse of legacy software, MISRA Consortium Limited, the organization responsible for creating and maintaining the MISRA standard, created MISRA Compliance:2020.
 This document provides guidance for developers who write new code and for those who are using adopted or legacy code.

 Consider the End Goal